gaigenticai/gaigentic/README.md

 ## Local development

 Start the stack.
-Docker Compose now pulls the Superagent service directly from GitHub, so no manual clone is required:
+Docker Compose now pulls the Superagent service directly from GitHub using the `main:libs/superagent` subdirectory, so no manual clone is
+required:

 ```bash
 cp .env.development .env